-(5) Whenever the BSP is mentioned in the table in paragraph (4), in case of a central dispatching model it means that the connecting TSO may define or determine the relevant RR standard product characteristic based on integrated scheduling process bids submitted by BSPs following the national rules for converting of bids in the central dispatching model pursuant to Article 27 of EB Regulation.
+(5) Whenever the BSP is mentioned in the table in paragraph (4), in case of a central dispatching model it means that the connecting TSO may define or determine the relevant RR standard product characteristic based on integrated scheduling process bids submitted by BSPs following the national rules for converting of bids in the central dispatching model pursuant to Article 27 of EBGL.

 2 The maximum delivery period depends on the number of daily gates.
-The RR-Platform will start with 24 daily gates (one optimisation which will cover 60min balancing duration) and maximum delivery period of 60min.
+The RR-Platform will start with 24 daily gates (one optimization which will cover 60min balancing duration) and maximum delivery period of 60min.
 For example, in case of moving the RR-Platform to 48 gates, the maximum delivery period will be 30min (for 96 daily gates, maximum delivery period will be 15min).

-Article 7 Gate closure time for RR standard product energy bids
+Gate closure time for RR standard product energy bids

-- (1) The gate closure time (GCT) for the submission of Bids to the connecting TSOs by BSPs will be 55 minutes before the period which is concerned by the activation of the RR standard product to satisfy the TSO balancing energy need. - (2) For an interim period of no more than twelve months after the entry into operation of the RR-Platform, the GCT for Bids will be 60 minutes before the period which is concerned by the activation of the RR standard product to satisfy the TSO balancing energy need. - (3) For TSOs applying central dispatching model, the GCT for integrated scheduling process bids shall be defined pursuant to Articles 24(5) and 24(6) of the EB Regulation.
+The gate closure time (GCT) for the submission of Bids to the connecting TSOs by BSPs will be 55 minutes before the period which is concerned by the activation of the RR standard product to satisfy the TSO balancing energy need.

+For TSOs applying central dispatching model, the GCT for integrated scheduling process bids shall be defined pursuant to Articles 24(5) and 24(6) of the EBGL.